cbare/cbare.github.io/_drafts/data-engineering.md

 A guide to building a data pool and an environment on which to do research.

+- big picture goals
+- how will goals evolve?
+- how frequently data should be refreshed
+- data sources, quality, how collected? expected invariants in data

+Learn from other technology companies.

+[Data Quality at Airbnb][301][MIDAS process][302]

+- Accuracy: Is the data correct?
+- Consistency: Is everybody looking at the same data?
+- Usability: Is data easy to access?
+- Timeliness: Is data refreshed on time, and on the right cadence?
+- Cost Efficiency: Are we spending on data efficiently?
+- Availability: Do we have all the data we need?

 Components of a modern data stack
 - ingest